-Alwynne Pritchard is a British vocalist, performer and composer based in Bergen, Norway.
-In her music and performances, Alwynne explores relationships between musical expression and the human voice and body.
+Alwynne Pritchard is a British composer, vocalist, actor and writer based in Bergen.
+In her music and performances she explores relationships between musical expression and the human voice and body.
 She has appeared as an actor, vocalist and physical performer in a number of stage productions, as well as directing and developing choreography for her work.
 In 2015, she formed the music-theatre company Neither Nor with her partner Thorolf Thuestad.
-In 2018 she was awarded a Bergen kommune arbeidsstipend in support of her work and in 2019, a portrait CD of work was released on the Kairos label.

 Alwynne has composed for, and performed with, leading musicians and ensembles at venues and festivals across the globe.
 In 2016, she was awarded the commission to create a fanfare or ‘marker’ to celebrate the opening of Snøhetta’s building for the University of Bergen’s newly created Department of Art, Music and Design, for which she created the book of text scores, up without an insistent casting away.
 In May 2019, Alwynne hosted and gave a solo performance at the official opening ceremony for the Bergen International festival.

 Alwynne’s professional life has also included stints as a writer and presenter for BBC Radio, a composition teacher at Trinity Laban in London and as Artistic Director of both the Borealis festival and BIT20 Ensemble.